 First, I must say that Amazon's line of "Fire" products can be a bit confusing.
 They've got Fire Tablets, Fire TV Editions, Fire Stick, Fire Stick 4K, Fire TV Cube, and the Fire TV Recast DVR!
 But let's turn to the Recast device first, then discuss the Fire Stick.
 The Fire TV Cube is essentially a mash-up of a Fire Stick 4K with advanced audio and an IR blaster which can control multiple components, and the Fire TV Editions essentially have a Fire Stick built-in.

 The Fire TV Recast is exactly what the rest of its full name says: it is an over-the-air DVR.
-It does NOT support nonbroadcast networks (like USA Network).
+It does NOT support nonbroadcast networks (like USA Network); however, you can add Apps (some free, some fee) which DO offer many nonbroadcast networks.
 It requires an external antenna (inexpensive) and feeds local TV signals to your TV(s) and its own built-in DVR.
 What is interesting, though, is that it does not attach to your TV.
 It is a standalone box that can be placed anywhere in your home that is convenient (so long as a Wi-Fi signal is available); so, for example, you can place it on the highest story in your home near a window facing the proper direction for best TV antenna reception.
 Note: This product will not work for rural users who are too far away from TV station antennas to pick up signals of interest.
 Generally speaking, you should probably be OK with antennas 75 miles away and an amplified antenna.

 So how does the signal get to your TV?
 Typically with a Fire Stick or Fire TV Cube, or because your TV has "Fire" capability built-in (e.g., Fire TV Editions).
 Each TV that needs access must have its own Fire device.
 That device, which connects to your TV via an HDMI port, communicates with the Recast unit via your home Wi-Fi network.
 You may watch TV on two devices simultaneously.
 You may also connect to your Recast device with an Echo Show or remotely (e.g., with an iPhone).